-Table 1: Key Implications of Point at Which Data Aggregation is Generated
+Table 7: Key Implications of Point at Which Data Aggregation is Generated

-Calculating Indicators are calculated at the site level - All indicators at all levels are calculated from the national Indicators where sub national and national values are data repository (NDR). estimated by summing site level indicators.
-Data Quality Conducted at site to recreate reported values and Ongoing batch review across all sites for data element Review to review sample records for completeness - both completeness and internal content consistency, with follow content and inclusion. up to sites for resolution; monitoring for data integrity and volume changes; periodic check at sites for persons not captured electronically.
-Reporting to Manual entry or electronic import and combined Electronic import of site level, sub national level, and HQ other indicator data, as well as other data national level values and combined with other indicator streams. data.
+Indicators All indicators at all levels are calculated from the national data repository (NDR).
+Review and to review sample records for completeness - both content and inclusion.
+Ongoing batch review across all sites for data element completeness and internal content consistency, with follow up to sites for resolution; monitoring for data integrity and volume changes; periodic check at sites for persons not captured electronically.
+HQ Manual entry or electronic import and combined other indicator data, as well as other data streams.
+Electronic import of site level, sub national level, and national level values and combined with other indicator data.